Multi-tracer power spectra and bispectra: Formalism: Introduction

 This suggests the use of a multi-tracer bispectrum analysis, in combination with the corresponding multi-tracer power spectra.
 Here we develop for the first time a Fisher forecast multi-tracer formalism for the tree-level power spectra + bispectra combination.
 Multi-tracer power spectra have been combined with the auto-bispectrum of one of the tracers by \cite{Barreira:2021ueb}.
 We extend such approaches to include all the bispectra.
 A multi-tracer forecast has been applied to bispectra alone (in real space) by \cite{Yamauchi2017}, on the basis of simplifying assumptions and without giving the covariances or other details.
 We fill the gap by providing a systematic analysis in redshift-space, including all clustering bias and noise parameters at tree level and giving explicit forms for the covariances.

 In this first paper, we do not perform detailed forecasts, which will be presented in future work.
 However, we do show qualitatively the improvements that are potentially delivered by the full power spectrum and bispectrum multi-tracer of 2 tracers, by investigating the parametric behaviour of the conditional errors on PNG.
+To quantify the potential of this method we consider a comparison between the forecasts generated by the multi-tracer and each single-tracer, over a single volume and with the same redshift range.
+This is done in order to investigate the effect of combining the samples or not on primordial non-Gaussianity, without the effect of survey specifications for the different tracers, e.g. new volumes and different redshift overlap.
 To begin with, we do not include wide-angle or relativistic effects.